Stock management in WooCommerce: Complete guide to managing your inventory (2023)

 How to display WooCommerce stock status and other information

-WooCommerce will display the stock status on the single product page for each item.
+WooCommerce only displays the stock status on the single product page for each item.
 This isn't ideal because:

-The solution is to display WooCommerce stock status and other stock-related information on the front end, and not just on the single product page.
+The solution is to display WooCommerce stock status and other stock-related information on your main shop pages.
 You can easily do this with the WooCommerce Lead Time plugin.

 WooCommerce Lead Time lets you: